cottonpup/obsidian-vault/💻 Development/Learning Resources/🏫UDEMY🏫 Section 25 A (Pretty Deep Dive) Introduction to Next.js.md

 > NextJS solves common problems and makes building React apps easier!

-[^1]: Lots of built-in features(e.g routing) that help you solve common problems & clear guidance on how to use thoes features
+[^1]: Lots of built-in features(e.g routing) that help you solve common problems & clear guidance on how to use thoese features.